Christ Church Methodist Church: Organ

 The church has a pipe organ dating from 1904 by Andrews, which was restored by Henry Willis around 1965.
 This was rebuilt in 1983 by M. C. Thompson.
 A specification of the organ can be found on the National Pipe Organ Register.

+Clock

+The clock in the tower was installed in 1948 by Mr. T.S.
+Starkie of Long Eaton in memory of his brother, Gunner John Charles Starkie of the Honourable Artillery Company who was killed in the First World War.
+It was built by Cope of Nottingham and contains four dials of 5 ft diameter.
+It was fitted with a precision gravity escapement and non-expanding pendulum rod, and was automatically wound each hour with a three-hour reserve.